ericapeng/IdeaHub/README.md

 IdeaHub will be the a single place where all that can be done!
 Users can create there own profiles, post ideas, and share their opinions on the success-rate of others' ideas!

+This was my final project for NYU's Applied Internet Technologies course.

 ## Data Model
 We store users, idea posts, comments, and notifications
  - each user has a profile, idea posts, and notifications